Higgs fields, non-abelian Cauchy kernels and the Goldman symplectic structure: Tyurin parametrization of vector bundles

 \ri] \ee where $p_j(z)$ are monic polynomials of degree $d_j$ with all their zeros in $\DD$, and the entries $f_{jk}(z)$ are polynomials of degree $\leq d_j-1$.
 Moreover, two matrices $G_1,G_2\in\Mat_n(\mathcal R)$ have the same polynomial normal form if and only if $G_1=G_2 H$ for some $H\in \GL_n(\mathcal R)$. \end{lemma}

-{\bf Proof.} This is a minor elaboration of a similar statement in \cite[Pag 137]{Gantmacher1}.
+{\bf Proof.} This is a minor elaboration of a similar statement in \cite[Page 137]{Gantmacher1}.
 Consider the first row of $G$ and assume it is not identically zero.
 We find an element whose divisor of zeroes in $\DD$ is of minimal degree and bring it to the $(1,1)$ entry by a column permutation.
 Now $G_{1,1}(z) = p(z) a(z)$ with $a(z)\in \GL_1(\mathcal{R})$ and $p(z)$ a polynomial with all its zeros in $\DD$.
 So we can divide the first column by $a(z)$ and assume $G_{1,1}$ is a polynomial.
 By adding a $\mathcal{R}$-multiple of the first column to the remaining columns, we can assume that the whole first row of $G$ is made of polynomials with $\deg G_{1,j} \leq \deg G_{1,1}-1$.
 Suppose $G_{1,j}$ are not all zero ($j=2,\dots,n$).
 We select the one whose divisor in $\DD$ is of lowest degree and then bring it to the first entry by a column permutation and repeat.
-At each iteration the degree of $G_{1,1}$ decreases by at least one and the process stops when either $G_{1,1}$ is a constant or all the other entries on the first rows are zero.
+At each iteration the degree of $G_{1,1}$ decreases by at least one and the process stops when $G_{1,j},\ j\geq 2$ are zero, while $G_{1,1}$ is a nonzero polynomial (possibly a constant).

 We then repeat the process on the submatrix $(2..n; 2..n)$ and so on.
 At the end of this first pass the matrix $G$ has been transformed to a lower triangular matrix with polynomials on the diagonal whose roots are all in $\DD$. \be G \simeq \le[